 - Everyone Has Standards: In the 1954 adaption, he didn't mind seeing Snowball get mauled by dogs but he's horrified when he sees Napoleon order a public execution of innocent animals.

-- Rule of Symbolism: His showing up when animals die and reciting things about Sugar Candy Mountain is, apparently, supposed to represent how there was a religious presence in Russia before the time Stalin took over and his following Mr. Jones was how Stalin got rid of (or stifled) religious influence after he took over.
-His return (in chapter 9) is to represent how Stalin brought back the Russian Orthodox Church.
+- Rule of Symbolism: His showing up when animals die and reciting things about Sugar Candy Mountain is supposed to represent how there was a religious presence in Russia before the time Stalin took over and his following Mr. Jones was how Stalin got rid of (or stifled) religious influence after he took over.
+His return in chapter 9 is to represent how Stalin brought back the Russian Orthodox Church.

-- Blind Obedience: Being an animal that would serve as motif for blind conformity, they personify this the most, as they don't question anything wrong about the farm, while the other animals have something of a clue.
+- Blind Obedience: Being an animal that would serve as motif for blind conformity, they personify this the most, as they don't question anything about the goings on around the farm, while the other animals have at least something of a clue.

 - The Friend Nobody Likes: This is more emphasized in the 1999 film, where Jessie is the only one who's actually nice to them (complete with not talking down to them), while the other animals, at best, put up with them.

 - Gullible Lemmings: They believe and go along with everything the Pigs have to say.

 - Hive Mind: Essentially, they're this, as they don't think or act separately